tomganleylee/energy-sankey-enhaced-battery/README.md

  - Reload when prompted
  - Select a dashboard and enter editing mode
  - Type 'Sankey' in the search box
- - Select 'Custom: Sankey Energy Flow Card' or 'Custom: Sakney Power Flow Card'
+ - Select 'Custom: Sankey Energy Flow Card' or 'Custom: Sankey Power Flow Card'
    - The energy card does not require configuration
    - The power card auto configures.
 If there are any problems with autoconfiguration, edit the displayed yaml to select the correct power entities for grid input / generation / consumers.